+Web Camera

-Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
+Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
-TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.
-Some models are equipped with a Web Camera.
+Camera Assistant Software will help you to add various video effects to your video or photograph.
 Please refer to the Web Camera section in Chapter 4, Operating Basics.